UMS 36x10.5x6.5x8 / N38

 - They are fragile when subjected to a powerful impact.
 If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
 The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-- Possible danger to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-Additionally, miniscule components of these devices are able to complicate diagnosis after entering the body.
+- Possible danger arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
+Furthermore, small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets are not recommended for people with pacemakers.